Here’s Why Lululemon Athletica Inc. (LULU) Took A Beating Today

-During the recent trading session for Lululemon Athletica Inc. (NASDAQ:LULU), the company witnessed their stock drop by $-8.93 over a week and surge $5.13 from the price 20 days ago.
+During the recent trading session for Lululemon Athletica Inc. (NASDAQ:LULU), the company witnessed their stock drop by $-33.23 over a week and tumble down $-13.21 from the price 20 days ago.
 When compared to their established 52-week high of $266.2, the high they recorded in their recent session happens to be higher.
 Their established 52-week high was attained by the company on 02/20/20.
-The recent low of $141.01 stood for a -8.16% since 03/14/19, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
+The recent low of $141.01 stood for a -13.94% since 03/14/19, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
 A beta of 0.84 is also allocated to the stock.
 Since the beta is less than one, it implies that the stock is more volatile than the market, a data that traders are keeping close attention to.

-Looking at the current readings for Lululemon Athletica Inc., the two-week RSI stands at 46.63.
+Looking at the current readings for Lululemon Athletica Inc., the two-week RSI stands at 33.82.
 This figure suggests that LULU stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current LULU readings is similarly very revealing as it has a stochastic reading of 61.04% at this stage.
-This figure means that LULU share price today is being neutral.
+The stochastic readings, on the other hand, based on the current LULU readings is similarly very revealing as it has a stochastic reading of 9.3% at this stage.
+This figure means that LULU share price today is being overbought.

-Technical chart claims that Lululemon Athletica Inc. (LULU) would settle between $262.73/share to $269.57/share level.
-However, if the stock price goes below the $251.43 mark, then the market for Lululemon Athletica Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $246.97 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -0.6.
+Technical chart claims that Lululemon Athletica Inc. (LULU) would settle between $242.78/share to $247/share level.
+However, if the stock price goes below the $235.69 mark, then the market for Lululemon Athletica Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $232.82 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -14.03.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at BMO Capital Markets, assumed coverage of LULU assigning Market Perform rating, according to their opinion released on February 04.
 BMO Capital Markets, analysts launched coverage of Lululemon Athletica Inc. (NASDAQ:LULU) stock with a Market Perform recommendation, according to their flash note issued to investors on February 03.
 Analysts at Barclays, made their first call for the equity with a Overweight recommendation, according to a research note that dated back to November 25.